EvokeMadness/quail-feeder/README.md

 ## Summary

 A quail feeder designed to be customized by the number of units needed.
-Simply print in a weather resistant material, remove one or both sides using wire cutters, and join using glue or plastic weld.

 * * *